José Múcio

-José Múcio Monteiro Filho (born 25 September 1948) is a Brazilian civil engineer and politician, affiliated with the Brazilian Labor Party (PTB), and is currently Brazil's Defense Minister.
-He had previously been Minister and president of the Federal Audit Court (TCU) during the first Luiz Inácio Lula da Silva government and Minister of Institutional Relations during the same government.
+José Múcio Monteiro Filho (born 25 September 1948) is a Brazilian civil engineer and politician, affiliated with the Democratic Renewal Party (PRD), and is currently Brazil's Defense Minister.
+He had previously been Minister and president of the Federal Court of Audits (TCU) during the first Luiz Inácio Lula da Silva government and Minister of Institutional Relations during the same government.

-Pernambuco Political Career
+Pernambuco political career

 Deputy mayor of Rio Formosa, Pernambuco, from 1975 to 1982, he was then elected mayor, but did not complete his mayoral mandate in order to assume the presidency of Electric Company of Pernambuco (CELPE; now Neoenergia Pernambuco), and later the Pernambuco State Department of Transport, between 1982 and 1985.
 He was affiliated from 1980 to the Social Democratic Party (PDS), migrating later to the Liberal Front Party (PFL), renamed Democrats (DEM) in 2007.
 He was a candidate for governor of Pernambuco in the 1986 elections.
 With 1,018,800 votes (39.09%), he came second in the race, losing to Miguel Arraes, with 1,587,726 votes (60.91%).